Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     In the Solr Admin UI, select the core selector drop-down list and verify that both the `alfresco` and `archive` cores are present.

-    Allow a few minutes for Alfresco Search and Insight Engine to start indexing.
+    Allow a few minutes for Search and Insight Engine to start indexing.

-If you are not using sharded Alfresco Search and Insight Engine:
+If you are not using sharded Search and Insight Engine:

 1. Access the **Admin Console > Search Service Sharding** page.
 2. Deselect **Dynamic Shard Instance Registration**.